5 Napa Cabbage Soup Recipes to Help You Enjoy This Sweet Giant 北京白菜食谱

 The leaves are big so they are frequently chopped up before cooking.
 Most of the time, they are chopped into thin strips but they can also be cut into squares or irregular shapes for stir-fry.
-Alternatively, you can use individual leaves and make these steamed cabbage rolls.
+Alternatively, you can use individual leaves as wrapping.

 Unless most green leafy vegetables, napa cabbage can withstand long cooking.
-I like to use the whole leaves in hot pots or chaffing dishes.
+I like to use the whole leaves in hot pot.
 The longer it cooks, the softer and sweeter it becomes.
 That's not saying that napa cannot be used in quick soups.

 Cabbage leaves absorb flavours readily.
-Pair it with ingredients with strong flavours such as in a soup with duck breast or stir fry with dried ikan bilis.
+Pair it with ingredients with strong flavours such as in a soup with duck or stir fry with dried ikan bilis (small fishes) or shrimps.

 Here's a simple cabbage soup recipe to start you off.
 This is a very basic recipe.
 Add additional ingredients as variations.